Everyone likes to be appreciated, and your members are no exception. Your association wouldn’t be the same without its members.

 Consider sending new members a welcome gift.
 Something customized with a unique touch from your organization gives them a small memento of your appreciation and welcomes them into the group.
 Consider putting together a welcome package to guide them through the beginning of their membership, including your thoughtful gift.

 Celebrate new members by listing them in your email newsletter, making them feel recognized and welcomed by everyone in the organization.
-Ensuring your members know you care about their personal association with the group and allowing them to feel part of your community can help them get more involved.
+Ensuring your members know you care about their connection with the group and allowing them to feel part of your community can help them get more involved.
 Create an environment that truly feels like a community, which offers ways to get visible recognition for joining and participating.

-3. Acknowledge renewals
+3. Acknowledge membership renewals

 Membership renewals can be a great way to highlight your appreciation.
 Anything you can do to thank returning members goes a long way to show your gratitude.
 For increased effect, add a personal touch, such as acknowledging how they’ve been involved with your organization in the past or thanking them for their participation and ongoing membership.

-If you have a solid budget, you can send your members free gifts on annual milestones.
-For example, you might make it a tradition to celebrate the first, fifth and tenth year as members.
+If you have a solid budget, you can send your members gifts on annual milestones.
+For example, you might make it a tradition to celebrate the first, fifth, and tenth year as members.
 These prizes can show your appreciation and serve as a physical reminder of their time with your organization.

 4. Highlight the success of members

 Make sure members know you have noticed their contributions and engagement and that it matters to the organization.
 Another great way to celebrate all members and efforts is with a member appreciation month or another special recognition.

 Share about how others have enjoyed membership benefits and be sure to celebrate member successes.
 Help them discover the value of engaging with your association and give them ideas to achieve success when they get involved with your organization.